kaleab1216/Maj3t/README.md

 - Push notifications
 - Firebase Cloud Messaging
 - Real-time Firestore updates
-- Cloud Functions
+- Firebase Cloud Functions
 - Automated notifications
+- Scheduled backend tasks

 ### 📡 Offline Support

-The application is designed to continue working when the internet connection is unavailable.
+The application supports offline usage so users can continue working when an internet connection is unavailable.

-Changes can synchronize when the connection is restored.
+When the connection is restored, changes can synchronize with the backend.

 ---

-# 🏗️ System Architecture
+## 🏗️ System Architecture

 ```text
                          MAJ3T